What is the Nebraska Contract Bond?

 Payment Bond – in this bond, proper payment for services are pledged in case lead contractors go insolvent during or after working on a project;

-Supply Bond – using this bond, suppliers are directed to provide materials, equipment and/or supplies as delineated in the purchase order;
+Supply Bond – using this bond, suppliers are directed to provide materials, equipment, and/or supplies as delineated in the purchase order;

-Maintenance Bond – this provides guarantee against substandard materials, malfunctioning equipment, or flawed workmanship for a specific time period following a project’s completion;
+Maintenance Bond – this provides a guarantee against substandard materials, malfunctioning equipment, or flawed workmanship for a specific time period following a project’s completion;

 Subdivision Bond – this bond requires contractors to build and/or refurbish public structures within subdivisions – such as streets, sidewalks, and waste management systems – in accordance with local specifications;